tiny-dancer/notes/atomic_habits_engineering.md

 In the user experience world, this applies to quality empty and error states.
 In the development and engineering world, this applies to high levels of site reliability engineering: resiliency, awareness and performance.

 **You as a programmer**:  Applying this more personally, we all have aspirations as programmers: writing more tests, cleaner code, using more automation and many more.
-Approaching this from a habits perspective let's train our autonomous habitual system to
+Approaching this from a habits perspective let's train our autonomous habitual system to help us.
+In writing more tests, we can inject a habit of writing a test reproudFor example in writing more tests,

 ## We often dismiss small changes because they don’t seem to matter very much in the moment